Love is colourblind? The need for romantasy books becoming more diverse

 Collaborate and mentor emerging POC writers

-Challenge stereotypes and push boundaries in storytelling
+Challenge stereotypes and push boundaries in storytelling.

 Conclusion: Love in Every Colour

-As we look at the data and the stories behind them, it becomes clear that love in Romantasy is not and should not be colourblind.
-Instead, it should be colour-rich, embracing the full spectrum of human experiences and identities.
-The rise of diverse Romantasy books is not just a fleeting trend but what has been missing from the industry.
-As we move forward, let's continue to champion diversity in Romantasy.
+The rise of diverse romantasy books is not just a fleeting trend but what has been missing from the industry.
+As we move forward, let's continue to champion diversity in romantasy.
 Let's create and support stories where love knows no boundaries—be they racial, cultural, or magical.
-For in doing so, we enrich not only our bookshelves but also create gateways for escapism in every sense.
-In the end, the message is clear: diverse Romantasy isn't just important—it's essential.
-Let's ensure that every reader can find a magical love story that speaks to their heart, regardless of the colour of their skin.
+For in doing so, we enrich not only our bookshelves but also create gateways for escapism in every sense of the word.
+In the end, the message is clear: diverse romantasy isn't just important—it's essential.
+Let's ensure that every reader can find a magical love story that speaks to their heart, regardless of the colour of their skin or where they are from.

 REFERENCES: